kylepls/mcspring/README.md

 ## Getting Started
 I went ahead and wrote a full tutorial series for you newcomers.
 Get started [here](https://github.com/kylepls/mcspring/wiki/Getting-Setup)

+If you think you're too smart for the beginner tutorial; go to the [wiki](https://github.com/kylepls/mcspring/wiki) and piece it together.

+If you're really really smart; check out the example plugins in the `mcspring-example` folder.

 ##### Final Notes
 Thanks to https://github.com/Alan-Gomes/mcspring-boot/ for the inspiration of this project!